Depression Awareness Month in October

 Causes of Depression Symptoms

-What are Common Symptoms of Depression?
+What are Common Signs of Depression?

 Unfortunately, many people don’t realize they’re suffering from depression until it has drastically affected their daily lives.
 With just a little bit more education, awareness, and understanding, it can be easier to see the signs early on.